pantherb/setBfree/README.md

 L/R outputs.
 The cabinet-emulation is an experimental convolution engine and bypassed by default.

-The LV2-synth includes the first three effects until the Leslie they can be triggered via MIDI just as the standalone JACK application.
-The cabinet-emulation is not included in the LV2-synth, it depends on impulse-response files which are not shipped with the plugin.
+The LV2-synth includes the first three effects until and including the Leslie.
+The effects can be triggered via MIDI just as with the standalone JACK application.
+The cabinet-emulation is not included in the LV2-synth because it depends on impulse-response files which are not shipped with the plugin.

-The Vibrato and Chorus effects are built-into the synth-engine itself as are key-click and percussion modes.
-They are too much linked with the tone generation itself to be broken-out.
+The Vibrato and Chorus effects are built into the synth-engine itself, as are key-click and percussion modes.
+These features are linked to the tone generation itself and can not be broken-out to standalone effects.

 Summary of Changes since Beatrix
 --------------------------------